Campus Memo for February 13, 2007

 Classified Career Skills--How to Face that Interview

 On Wednesday, Feb.
-28, 2-3 p.m. in the Career Center, Student & Community Services Center, learn the skills and techniques that will help you ace that important job interview.
+28, 2-3 p.m. in the Career Center, Registration & Student Services Center, learn the skills and techniques that will help you ace that important job interview.
 Career Center Program Coordinator Cindy Lister will present.

 There are numerous technology training sessions available, including on the Manila content management system and online classified timesheet training for administrators and supervisors.
 Contact Mary Kay Englen at ext.
 8322 or email@example.com for more information.